Wowo51/MyndSprout/MyndSproutCodeGuide.md

-﻿# MyndSprout: Developer Guide
+# MyndSprout: Developer Guide

-This guide shows how to use the library in real code, with **`SqlAgent`** as the primary entry point, and the lower-level XML/string faÃ§ade (`SqlStrings`) for finer control.
+This guide shows how to use the library in real code, with **`SqlAgent`** as the primary entry point, and the lower-level XML/string façade (`SqlStrings`) for finer control.

 ---